1.Meshing

 In most cases the thermal mesh is handled automatically, but advanced users may adjust the range and resolution to ensure sufficient accuracy for strongly temperature-dependent problems.

-The Layer Editor splits a device into layers of different materials (see Section 3.1.3).
+Electrical mesh: The Layer Editor splits a device into layers of different materials (see Section 3.1.3).
 Layers marked as active are those over which the electrical model is applied.
 For these layers, a finite-difference mesh must be defined.
-The mesh length must match the active layer length exactly—otherwise an error will occur.
-OghmaNano will usually generate a suitable mesh automatically, so for most simple devices you won’t need to think about it.
-However, when multiple active layers are present, or when you want to reduce the number of mesh points to speed up a simulation (or increase them for higher accuracy), you may need to manually configure the electrical mesh.
+The mesh length must match the active layer length exactly-otherwise an error will occur.
+OghmaNano will usually generate a suitable mesh automatically, so for most simple devices this does not require manual intervention.
+However, when multiple active layers are present, or when the number of mesh points needs to be reduced to speed up a simulation (or increased for higher accuracy), the electrical mesh may need to be configured manually.

-The optical mesh controls both position and wavelength sampling.
-You may need to adjust it if you want to change the simulated wavelength range or refine how light interacts with different layers of the device.
-Increasing the number of mesh points improves optical accuracy but comes at the cost of longer simulation times.
+Optical mesh: The optical mesh controls both spatial and wavelength sampling.
+It may need to be adjusted to change the simulated wavelength range or to refine how light interacts with different layers of the device.
+Increasing the number of mesh points improves optical accuracy but increases simulation time.

-The thermal mesh is only relevant when self-heating is enabled.
-In this case, it provides the resolution needed to model how temperature evolves across the device or how thermal effects couple to traps and recombination processes.
+Thermal mesh: The thermal mesh is only relevant when self-heating is enabled.
+In this case, it provides the resolution required to model temperature variations across the device and the coupling of thermal effects to traps and recombination processes.
 Otherwise, it is handled automatically by OghmaNano.

 Should I be simulating in 1D, 2D, or 3D?